 It is also possible to organise a taxi from the airport, however we do not recommend this as although it is cheaper there can be long queues, the driver rarely speak English or know the way to the villa, and most taxis run on LPG, which means a large tank in the boot where luggage would normally go, and so fitting more than two adults in your average taxi can be a squeeze with luggage on the front seat.

 Getting Around Bali

 For many of our villas (particularly Villa Rene near Seminyak and Villa Talia Vashti and Villa Anjani near Candidasa) you don’t need a car or even a taxi, particularly as any tours and activities will pick you up directly from your villa, and then drop you back again, and in some cases restaurants will do the same as well if you are eating at them.
 Taxis in Bali are frequent in the Jimbaran / Seminyak areas, and are able to be called in advance and pick you up normally within a few minutes, and are a good way of getting around for short distances.
 Our villa managers can arrange this for you (we recommend Bluebird Taxis which are the most professional taxi company in our view, and always use their meter).

-However having your own car and driver/guide gives you more flexibility, and is particularly worth considering at villas where walking is not an option (such as Villa Leana and Villa Bali Blue).
+However having your own car and driver/guide gives you more flexibility, and is particularly worth considering at villas where walking is not an option (such as Villa Leana, Villa Amanie and Villa Champa).
 Again we can organise this for you in advance of your trip, or the manager at your villa can arrange this once you arrive.